ezealot/ez/Words.md

-DDOS | Distributed Denial Of Service | The act of DOSing a server using multiple devices to shut down a server or lobby Clutch | Clutch | When a person or number or people win against the odds Ace | Ace | One person get's all the kills for a match Prep | Preparation Phase | The time before the actual game starts where players are usually required to survey the map and location of enemies
-Strat | Strategy | A tactical plan to follow to achieve a certain objective.
+DDOS | Distributed Denial Of Service | The act of DOSing a server using multiple devices to shut down a server or lobby Clutch | Clutch | When a person or number or people win against the odds Ace | Ace | One person get's all the kills for a match Prep | Preparation Phase | The time before the actual game starts where players strategize Strat | Strategy | A tactical plan to follow to achieve a certain objective.
 Usually unofficial Rush | Rush | The act of pushing an opponent as fast as possible so that the enemy doesn't expect it Push | Pressurize | The act of putting pressure on an opponent in hopes of making the opponent take drastic measures